Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/patch_queue.md

 ###Commit the patch to the MQ repository

 Since we are happy about our first customisation, we want to commit that in our MQ repository.
-This way, should we corrupt anything in our working copy, we can always roll back to a know state.
+This way, should we corrupt anything in our working copy, we can always roll back to a known state.

 The MQ repository is one level down from the base repo, so we use the special command //qcommit//: